karnotxyz/blockifier_dynamodb_bench/README.md

 ## Overview 🌟

 This project originated from work at [Finternet](https://finternetlab.io/) where we were exploring the scalability limits of [UNITS Engine](https://github.com/karnotxyz/units_engine) instances.
-The goal was to test if a UNITS instance could handle parallel transaction loads, particularly for scenarios like cross-jurisdictional transfers.
+The goal was to test if a UNITS instance could scale horizontally and not be bound to one vetically scalable instance.
+This is particularly helpful in scenarios where a UNITS deployment spans multiple jurisdictions with transactions that are naturally partitioned - since users in one jurisdiction rarely interact with state from another jurisdiction, their transactions can be processed in parallel.
 Additionally, we wanted to explore how to handle compliance requirements (like GDPR's data localization) within a single UNITS chain using a scalable database solution (Cloud Spanner's [multi region configuration](https://cloud.google.com/spanner/docs/instance-configurations#regional-configurations) for example).

 ## What it Does 🔧